What if your camcorder isn’t functioning?

 SONY GV-D200 Digital8 Hi8 Video8 8mm NTSC Player Recorder

-Get this player if you’ve a mix of Video8, Hi8 and Digital8 8mm video tapes.
+Get this player if you have a mix of Video8, Hi8 and Digital8 8mm video cassettes.

-What steals the show is IEEE1394 or Firewire output.
+What steals the show is the IEEE1394 or Firewire output.

-If you computer comes with a Firewire port then you would not have to go through the hassle of buying a video capture card.
+If your computer comes with a Firewire port then you would not have to go through the hassle of buying a video capture card.

-You could connect a Firewire cable directly from the player to your computer and import the contents of your 8mm video tape into your computer via your video editing program.
+You could connect a Firewire cable directly from the player to your computer and import the contents of your 8mm video cassette into your computer via your video editing program.

-Once the video is in your computer in the digital form, you may proceed to edit it and even burn it to a DVD.
+Once the video is on your computer hard disk in a digital format, you may proceed to edit it and even burn it to a DVD.

 You can also use this Digital8 Video Walkman outdoors without AC supply, powering it with an InfoLITHIUM” battery pack (L series) which is an optional purchase.